amitp-ai/Deep_Reinforcement_Learning/P2_Continuous_Actions/Report.md

 <img src="https://latex.codecogs.com/png.latex?\fn_cm&space;\nabla_{w_{v}}L(w_v)&space;=&space;-(r(s_t,&space;a_t)&space;&plus;&space;\hat{V}_{P_{\theta}}(s_{t^{'}},&space;w_v)&space;-&space;\hat{V}_{P_{\theta}}(s_t,&space;w_v))\nabla_{w_v}\hat{V}_{P_{\theta}}(s_t,&space;w_v)&space;=&space;-\hat{A}_{P_{\theta}}(s_t,a_t,w_v)&space;\nabla_{w_v}\hat{V}_{P_{\theta}}(s_t,&space;w_v)&space;\;&space;...&space;\,&space;Equation&space;\,&space;31" title="\nabla_{w_{v}}L(w_v) = -(r(s_t, a_t) + \hat{V}_{P_{\theta}}(s_{t^{'}}, w_v) - \hat{V}_{P_{\theta}}(s_t, w_v))\nabla_{w_v}\hat{V}_{P_{\theta}}(s_t, w_v) = -\hat{A}_{P_{\theta}}(s_t,a_t,w_v) \nabla_{w_v}\hat{V}_{P_{\theta}}(s_t, w_v) \; ... \, Equation \, 31" />

-Using the gradient estimate from Equation 29, the weight update equation for the Advantage function, and the remaining steps from the Reinforce algorithm is essentially what is known as the Advantage Actor-Critic algorithm.
+Using the gradient estimate from Equation 29, the weight update from Equation 30, and the remaining steps from the basic Reinforce algorithm results in what is known as the Advantage Actor-Critic algorithm.

 To briefly summarize the above discussion, the main downside of the Reinforce algorithm is that the gradient estimate is based upon the Monte-Carlo estimate of the expected total reward from the initial state-action pair -- which while has low bias, it has high variance.
 By using causality and subtracting out a baseline from the Monte-Carlo estimate, we can reduce the variance.
-The variance is further reduce by using a TD estimate of the total reward to go instead of a Monte-Carlo estimate.
+The variance is further reduced by using TD estimate of the total reward to go instead of Monte-Carlo estimate.

 ## Deterministic Policy Gradient (DPG) Algorithm

 For stochastic policies in continuous environments, the actor outputs the mean and variance of a Gaussian distribution.
 And an action is sampled from this Gaussian distribution.
-For deterministic actions, while this approach still works as the network will learn to have very low variance, it involves unnecessary complexity and computational burden that unnecessarily slows down the learning algorithm.
+For deterministic actions, while this approach still works as the network will learn to have very low variance, it involves complexity and computational burden that unnecessarily slows down the learning algorithm.
 To address these short comings, for deterministic actions, we can use what is known as the deterministic policy gradient.

 In stochastic case, the policy gradient integrates over both state and action spaces, whereas in the deterministic case it only integrates over the state space.
 As a result, computing the deterministic policy gradient can potentially require fewer samples.
-But in order to fully explore the state space, the basic idea is to choose actions according to a stochastic behavior policy and learn about a deterministic target policy (i.e. needs to be off-policy learning).
+But in order to fully explore the state space, the basic idea is to choose actions according to a stochastic behavior policy and learn about a deterministic target policy (i.e. needs to be an off-policy algorithm).

 DPG is essentially a deterministic version of Actor-Critic algorithm.
 For a basic DPG algorithm, we have two neural networks, one network (parameterized by &theta;) is estimating the optimal target policy and the second network (parameterized by w) is estimating the action-value function corresponding to the target policy.
 The below equations formalize this.